HJTGeneticMed/LCHADsnRNA/README.md

 **Availability of data**

-Raw data and processed data are available at NIH GEO repositories:
+Processed data are available at https://zenodo.org/records/18961130.

 **How to cite**